 Harshika Bisht, City of Boston

-Heather Rosenberg, ARUP
+Heather Rosenberg, Arup

 JoAnna Saunders, CEC

-Ladan Ghoban, ENERlite Consulting Inc.
+Dr. Ladan Ghoban, ENERlite Consulting Inc.

 Moderator: Gabriel Taylor, CEC